bitfinexcom/smidgen/README.md

 Let's continue and do our first transfer.

-To kick off a transfer both Bob and Alice have to sign with their Seeds.
-As Bob signed as the first party, he has to sign first this time as well.
+To kick off a transfer.
+Both Bob and Alice have to sign with their Seeds.
+As Bob signed as the first party, he also has to sign first this time.

 A transfer is created from the wallet file that is shared between the parties.
 Each transfer is appended to the file.
 This way we keep track of the key indexes and other details, like the current address.